ZupIT/beagle-docs/content/en/android/tutorials/adding-beagle-to-a-part-of-a-native-screen/adding-a-declarative-beagle-component.md

 {{% alert color="info" %}}
-At this moment MainActivity.kt won't have modifications.
-It is necessary to change its `activity_main.xml` file first.
+At this point, MainActivity.kt will not be modified.
+Your `activity_main.xml` file needs to be modified first.
 {{% /alert %}}

-* Open  **`activity_main.xml`**
+* Open the **`activity_main.xml`**

-* By default, this file it is already configured as a  **`Contraint Layout`** and it can stay this way.
-In order to be used by Beagle, it is necessary to declare a  **`Fragment Layout`** in this xml file.
-It is in this fragment that the declarative component will be loaded.
+* By default, this file comes configured with **`Contraint Layout`** and it can be kept that way.
+In order for it to be used by Beagle it is necessary to declare a **`Fragment Layout`** in this xml file as well.
+This fragment will hold the declarative component that will be loaded.

-See below examples of xml used in this tutorial, this ends the creation of the native screen:
+Below you can see the example xml used in this tutorial, which finalizes the creation of the Native screen.

 ```markup
 <?xml version="1.0" encoding="utf-8"?>